logo

 Business imperative

 Three of these drivers come from a business perspective — business fit, business value and agility.
-If the legacy application is not meeting the new requirements imposed by digital business, it needs to be modernized to fit properly, and should be upgraded to provide greater business value.
+If the legacy application is not meeting the new requirements imposed by digital business, it needs to be modernised to fit properly, and should be upgraded to provide greater business value.
 Applications that lack the agility to keep pace with the demands of digital business may be a cost or risk liability.

-Modernization drivers
+Modernisation drivers

-Once the opportunity is selected and the problem is identified, look at modernization options.
+Once the opportunity is selected and the problem is identified, look at modernisation options.
 Gartner has ranked seven options by ease of implementation; the easier it is, the less risk and impact it will have on the system and the business processes; the harder, the more risk and impact it will have.

 This Studio roundtable was created in partnership with OutSystems.